ANA Patriot Squadron

 Current Museum

-Visitors at the Shea Naval Aviation Museum
+Visitors at the old Shea Naval Aviation Museum

-The Shea Naval Aviation Museum was previously located in temporary quarters at the Shea Fitness Center (former USN base gymnasium) at Union Point.
-The museum contains a large collection of photographs, documents, and other historical artifacts associated with NAS Squantum and NAS South Weymouth.
+The Shea Naval Aviation Museum was previously located in the Shea Fitness Center (former USN base gymnasium) at Union Point.
+Due to circumstances beyond our control, the museum was forced to vacate this location and put its collection in storage in June 2017.

 CDR John "Jack" Shea was a popular member of the Navy Reserve at NAS Squantum during the 1920s and 1930s.
 After the Second World War started in Europe, CDR Shea was called up to active duty and in 1940 he was ordered to report to the aircraft carrier U.S.S.
 Wasp as Assistant Air Operations Officer.
 The Wasp was sunk on Sept.
 15, 1942 off the Soloman Islands.
 Commander Shea was reported missing in action.
 He was last seen "...fighting the fire on the flight deck, displaying great courage and devotion to duty, disregarding the danger of exploding ammunition and debris filling the air and rapidly spreading the fire."